cloud-agnost/agnost-website/blog/2023-07-14-what-you-can-build-with-agnost.md

 live and thrive.
 With it, you can manage and scale your applications with the precision and efficiency of a Swiss watchmaker.

-**Database:** Agnost offers an integrated database component, eliminating the need for external dependencies.
+**Database:** Agnost offers an integrated database component and allows you to connect to your existing/legacy databases.
 It allows for a seamless interaction between your application and your data, thereby making data management a breeze.

 **Authentication:** Security is a primary concern in today's digital landscape.
 Agnost addresses this by providing a built-in authentication mechanism.
 This